 School of Communications - The proposed School of Communications would house two new departments created from the present department of communication and mass media: department of communication and department of mass media and journalism.
 The departments would cooperate in many areas (recruiting, special events, publicity, fund-raising efforts, interdisciplinary programs, etc.).
 In other ways, the two departments would function autonomously.
 The reorganization to a School of Communications would allow the nearly 40 full-time faculty and staff to better serve the more than 700 majors.
 The new organization would more easily identify the three distinct disciplinary areas: communication, journalism, and media.
 And the new School of Communications would provide important benefits for accreditation purposes, especially for journalism.

-School of Agriculture - The proposed School of Agriculture would house two existing academic departments: the department of agriculture and the department of fruit science.
+College of Agriculture - The proposed College of Agriculture would house two existing academic departments: the department of agriculture and the department of fruit science.
 The purpose of forming the new school is to acknowledge the crucial role that agriculture plays in southwest Missouri's economy; to elevate the status and increase awareness of the many agriculture programs at Southwest Missouri State University; to more effectively and efficiently utilize existing resources by improved coordination of facilities such as the Agriculture Research and Demonstration Center in Springfield and the State Fruit Experiment Station at Mountain Grove; to increase the competitiveness of Southwest Missouri State University agriculture programs in competing for external funding from industry, state and federal agencies; and to expand and improve academic programs such as the Master in Plant Science degree.
 These enhancements will position Southwest Missouri State University as a leader in metropolitan agriculture.

 Instructional technology and equipment